ogz00/json-diff-microservice/README.md

 }'
   ```
 If requested id exists at the system find last version of that content and update it's data iteratively.
 Else create new content with desired id and persist this value for both **LRUCache** and **MongoDB**.
+Besides of that, system generates a md5 hash string from current content and uses this hash value when the diff request happens.

 This api provides current value of the content like this:
 ```